 Variables local to a function are deleted automatically when the encompassing function is exited but, though not a common practice, variables can be explicitly deleted when they are no longer needed using the del statement.

 6.18.2 Avoidance mechanisms for users

+Software developers can avoid the vulnerability or mitigate its ill effects in the following ways.
+They can

 Follow the applicable guidance of ISO/IEC 24772-1 subclause 6.18.5.